-1. Liquid "gas" at my appliance - a.
+1. Liquid "gas" at my appliance

+- a.
 LP cylinder(s) are overfilled.
-A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%. - b.
-The temperature is too cold. - c.
+A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%.

+- b.
+The temperature is too cold.

+- c.
 LP cylinder is not upright.

-2. Appliances do not light or stay lit - a.
+2. Appliances do not light or stay lit

+- a.
 Excess air or moisture is trapped in your system.
 Your dealer or another qualified service technician must purge the system.

-3. The regulator indicates "green" but there is no gas in the system - a.
-Is frost present on the regulator?
-It may be frozen.
-4. Frozen or frosted regulator - a.
+3. Frozen or frosted regulator

+- a.
 Humidity in the air has become high enough to condensate and regulator temperature has caused it to be frozen.
 Use an incandescent light bulb or heated blanket to warm up the regulator.
-DO NOT use a hair dryer or any kind of open flame. - b.
+DO NOT use a hair dryer or any kind of open flame.

+- b.
 LP cylinders are overfilled.
 A qualified propane gas service technician must inspect the LP cylinder(s) and correct the fill volume to below 80%.